[ Disbursements - Accounts Payable ]

 All new vendors require a W-9 in order to be set up in BEN.
 Each individual or company will be given a unique supplier number.
 In addition, each must have a valid tax identification or social security number entered into the Purchasing/Accounts Payable vendor file.
 Companies which merge or change names are given a new supplier number; the old supplier is inactivated.
 This prevents end users from selecting a supplier which no longer exists.
-A home address is required for all individuals except employees.

-Invoices are sent to AP via mail or intramural mail.
+Invoices are sent to AP via mail.
 Once received by AP the turnaround time for invoices to be processed is between 3 and 5 days.
 All invoices must have a valid purchase order number in order to get paid.
 Payment terms for vendors are net 30 days unless the vendor offers a discount.

 ** Please note: All new PO vendors are setup by the Purchasing Department.

-All invoices should be sent to:
+All invoices should be sent directly by the vendor to:

 Accounts Payable, Room 440

 System holds are placed on invoices when: